 Photography has entered a whole new world, with remarkable changes in technology in just a few short years.
-One thing has not changed, however; the camera – not the computer – is still the most important tool of a good photographer.
+One thing has not changed, however; the camera—not the computer—is still a good photographer’s most important tool.

 I would have asked for my money back, for this course was not delivering what it promised.